Yeshiva Zichron Yaakov: History

 Frequently referred to as "Chofetz Chaim of Monsey," Yeshiva Zichron Yaakov was founded in 1999 and graduated its first class in 2003.
 According to some reports, attendance peaked at around 70 in 2005.
 Enrollment fell to a modest 40 students per year on average in the school's later years.
 It ran its high school program until 2013.

 Affiliation

 The school was an affiliate of the Rabbinical Seminary of America, (which is more commonly known as Chofetz Chaim).
 As such, its curriculum and ideals matched those of the Chofetz Chaim Yeshivas.

 Curriculum

 The school combined a traditional Lithuanian-style Yeshiva schedule in the morning with a notable General Studies program in the afternoon to provide a proper education to its students.

 Judaic studies

 The primary portion of the Judaic Studies curriculum was study of the Babylonian Talmud.
-Mussar study was considered paramount, and the study of the book Chofetz Chaim highly recommended by the school.
+Mussar study was considered paramount, and the study of the book Chofetz Chaim was highly recommended by the school.
 The Judaic Studies program also consisted of Halacha and Tanakh.
 (Study of the Hebrew Language was part of the General Studies program.)